listenToRipley/angular/databinding/README.md

 This will also any parent element that contains that child component, will now be able to access the associated variable.

-#### Alias

-You can provide an alias to your binding.
-Whatever name your use as your bound value within the parent component, you then provide that name to your Input decorator.

 #### Reverse notification

 If something changes in your child, you want to make sure the parent element knows.